 About Alvar Aalto

 Hugo Alvar Henrik Aalto (1898 – 1976) was a Finnish architect and designer.
-His work includes architecture, furniture, textiles, and glassware, as well as sculptures and paintings, though he never regarded himself as an artist, seeing painting and sculpture as “branches of the tree whose trunk is architecture.”
-Aalto’s early career ran in parallel with the rapid economic growth and industrialization of Finland during the first half of the 20th century.
+His work includes architecture, furniture, textiles, and glassware, as well as sculptures and paintings.
+However, he never regarded himself as an artist, seeing painting and sculpture as “branches of the tree whose trunk is architecture.”
+Aalto’s early career ran in parallel with Finland’s rapid economic growth and industrialization during the first half of the 20th century.
 Many of his clients were industrialists.